-The material changes in this brochure from the last annual updating amendment of Independence Capital Company, Inc on 03/02/2021 are described below.
-Material changes relate to Independence Capital Company, Inc's policies, practices or conflicts of interests.
+Please see below for a list of material changes in this brochure since the last annual updating amendment of Independence Capital Company, Inc on 03/15/2024.
+Material changes relate to Independence Capital Company, Inc. policies, practices or conflicts of interests only.